VtorHdev/journey-mod/README.md

 [![Nexusmod](https://img.shields.io/badge/NEXUS-MOD-red?style=flat-square)](https://github.com/vtorhdev/Journey-D2RMod)
 [![Follow](https://img.shields.io/github/followers/vtorhdev.svg?label=Follow&style=social&maxAge=2592000)]()

-Journey is a modding proyect for Diablo II Resurrected that modifies several aspects of the game, mostly numerical and visual.

 ## Intro
-This is my first mod.
-It is a project of learning and growth.
+[WIP] My project to turn the singleplayer mode into something much more adapted to play alone, merging the original Diablo experience with a new way of playing.

+It is my first mod and a long-term idea, so I will add changes and additions over time, as I learn.

 ## Install
 1) Download `journey.mpq` folder and find d2r installation folder.